PER DIEM LOOK-UP

-GSA has established material requirements for each of the four key construction materials identified by the Buy Clean Task Force and defined by the Environmental Protection Agency’s Interim Determination: asphalt, concrete, glass and steel.
+GSA has established material requirements for key construction materials including asphalt, concrete, glass and steel.
 Construction product assemblies (such as window assemblies or rebar-reinforced concrete) qualify for IRA funding if at least 80% of the assembly’s total cost or total weight comprises materials that meet the requirements.

-An asterisk (*) at the end of any question indicates it is new or revised.
+An asterisk (*) at the end of any question indicates it is new or revised as of December 2023.

 GSA’s IRA LEC Material Requirements comply with IRA Section 60503, which provides funding for materials with “substantially lower levels of embodied greenhouse gas emissions … as compared to estimated industry averages for similar materials and products.”